 2. NEW STAFF – The Director of Technology shall coordinate plans to insure that training is provided for all new staff on network access, network accounts, email accounts, passwords and required information systems.
 This training shall generally be coordinated and delivered by the District’s digital learning coach, technology lead teachers, and media specialists.

 3. STUDENT INSTRUCTION – As part of the instructional program, all students will receive instruction on the following as appropriate:

 - responsibilities, privacy, and acceptable usage of systems

-- login and password use for network accounts and electronic mail
+- login and password use for network accounts and email

-- accessing online grade and attendance information from online systems utilized by the district
+- accessing grade and attendance information from online systems utilized by the District

 D. SETUP AND USE OF COMPUTERS AND THE NETWORK

-1. PLATFORM –Use of software platforms and hardware will be limited to those creating specific learning benefits.
+1. PLATFORM –Use of software platforms and hardware will be limited to those creating specific teaching, learning, and school management benefits.